SichangHe/prev_DKU_signature_work/proposal/rationale.md

 <!-- What is the importance, to you, of the project? -->

+## Motivation

+My experiences using forums for academic discussions are unpleasant.
+These discussions include discussions for courses on Sakai and Ed, and general discussions on Stack Exchange.
+These experiences are unpleasant for different reasons: for Sakai Discussion, the web interfaces are unintuitive to use and irresponsive;
+for Ed,
+the online editor lacks enough power to help me type out what I want;
+and for Stack Exchange,
+it is not obvious which comments are replies to which;
+and for all of them,
+it is inconvenient to cite any sources so users usually only includes a link.

+Since these forum platforms are proprietary, organizations cannot simply tweak them and rather need to rely on the platform provider to address these issues or provide an extra setting.
+It would be nice to provide an extensible open source forum for organization to adapt to their own usage.

+Besides the practical applications, the design and implementation is also an attractive task.
 A generic academic forum web server is particularly interesting to study because it brings the below challenges.